by Chris Tang and Thulaja, Naidu Ratnala

 John Palmer (b.
 8 October 1767–d.
 22 January 1836, Calcutta, India)3 was the wealthiest and most influential British merchant in British India for the first three decades of the 19th century.4 Based in Calcutta, Palmer ran an agency house called John Palmer & Company.
 A global commercial firm involved in banking, the opium trade, shipping and plantation agriculture, it engaged in trade with Europe, China, Southeast Asia and the United States.5

 Soon after Singapore was founded, Palmer acquired the land covering what is now Palmer Road, and the former Mount Palmer.
 Part of the hill on Mount Palmer overlooking the eastern entrance to Keppel Harbour became a defence facility called Fort Palmer, which by 1864 had five 56-pounder guns.
-Hence, the road was earlier known as Palmer Battery Road, before it was shortened to Palmer Road in 1905.8 Fort Palmer was dismantled in 1905 to make way for the second Telok Ayer Reclamation Project, and the construction of Telok Ayer Basin which was completed around 1925.
-By the end of the project, most of Mount Palmer had been levelled for landfill, except for a small knoll housing the remnants of the old Parsi burial ground and the rear of the Fook Tet Soo Khek Temple.9
+Hence, the road was earlier known as Palmer Battery Road, before it was shortened to Palmer Road in 1905.8 Fort Palmer was dismantled in 1905 to make way for the second Telok Ayer Reclamation Project and the construction of Telok Ayer Basin.
+By the time Telok Ayer Basin was completed in 1932, most of Mount Palmer had been levelled for landfill, except for a small knoll housing the remnants of the old Parsi burial ground and the rear of the Fook Tet Soo Khek Temple.9

 When Palmer ran into financial difficulties in 1827, he sold part of Mount Palmer to an unnamed Parsi, who then converted it into the Parsi Lodge Cemetery.10 To make way for new development, this burial ground was moved in 1957 to a site in Tampines behind the Paya Lebar Airport, and then again to Choa Chu Kang Cemetery in 1982.11